 • Antibiotic use is the primary risk factor for a CDI

-• Antibiotics – particularly broad spectrum ones like clindamycin – kill off all gut bacteria, much of which is important to human health
+• Antibiotics–particularly broad-spectrum ones like clindamycin–kill off all gut bacteria, many of which are important to human health

 • Other side effects include vaginal infections, nausea and vomiting.
 Serious allergic reactions include blistering rashes, swelling of the face and throat, and breathing problems.
 Some antibiotics can cause permanent nerve damage and torn tendons